Sedna (dwarf planet): Orbit and rotation

 When first discovered, Sedna was thought to have an unusually long rotational period (20 to 50 days).
 It was initially speculated that Sedna's rotation was slowed by the gravitational pull of a large binary companion, similar to Pluto's moon Charon.
-However, a search for such a satellite by the Hubble Space Telescope in March 2004 found nothing.
-Subsequent measurements from the MMT telescope showed that Sedna actually has a much shorter rotation period of about 10 hours, more typical for a body of its size.
+However, a search for such a satellite by the Hubble Space Telescope in March 2004 found no such objects.
+Subsequent measurements from the MMT telescope showed that Sedna in reality has a much shorter rotation period of about 10 hours, more typical for a body its size.
 It could rotate in about 18 hours instead, but this is thought to be unlikely.